FUSED acoustic panels,

 Colback is a material that is used in several products such as carpets and the automotive industries.

 The material is never visible and mainly used because of its technical perfomences.
-In this project we wanted to make Colback visible and show the aesthetics of the material.
+In this project Mieke Lucia wanted to make Colback visible and show the aesthetics of the material.
 It is strong, lightweight and has an open structure, which are perfect ingredients to make acoustic solutions such as absorbing panels.
-By fusing Colback with a knitted scuba fabric we created a flowy strong surface, which shows the aesthetics of the non-woven fibres.
+By fusing Colback with a knitted scuba fabric it became a flowy and strong surface, which shows the aesthetics of the non-woven fibres.

 Campaign photo's by Lonneke van der Palen